 Grand Canyon University provides its students with a lot of powerful free software that otherwise would be very expensive.
-For instance, you do not need to worry about buying Microsoft Office Suite or MS Access SQL Server.
-All development tools from JetBrains, including CLion for C/C++ language development and ReSharper for code editing, are also free to GCU students in the program.
+For instance, you do not need to worry about buying Microsoft Office Suite or MS Access SQL Server, all development tools from JetBrains, including CLion for C/C++ language development and ReSharper for code editing.
 You will need to download the free Adobe Acrobat DC app for your Mac because you need that software to be able to view documents like your electronic textbook.

 Think Long-Term When Investing in Your Computer

 If you decide to buy a Mac, one advantage is that it will typically last longer than a Windows computer.
 Expect that you will be using your Mac computer for at least six years or more, barring any accidents or damage.
 Get a case or sleeve as well as a keyboard cover for your Mac to protect it so cosmetically it would still look great after years of use.